Experience No Substitute For Risk Management

 He was found unresponsive by a co-worker and died three days later in Christchurch Hospital’s intensive care unit.

-WorkSafe’s Investigations Manager for the South Island, Steve Kelly, said the company had a lax approach to health and safety.
+WorkSafe’s Investigations Manager for the South Island, Steve Kelly, says the company had a lax approach to health and safety.

 “The company largely relied on the experience of its workers to protect themselves from the effects of the adhesive, and that approach was simply unacceptable.

-“Since this tragic incident, Coastwide Flooring has implemented a suite of improvements to its operations, but for this worker, that is too little too late,” Mr Kelly said.
+“Since this tragic incident, Coastwide Flooring has implemented a suite of improvements to its operations, but for this worker, that is too little too late,” Kelly says.

-Today the business appeared in court for failing to ensure the health and safety of its workers and was fined $60,000 and ordered to pay reparations of $105,000 to the victim’s family.
+The business appeared in court for failing to ensure the health and safety of its workers, was fined $60,000 and ordered to pay reparations of $105,000 to the victim’s family.

+- Coastwide Flooring Limited was sentenced at the Greymouth District Court on Thursday 29 April.